 A. When you apply for a personal loan online, you will get an email from HSBC regarding the status of your application.
 Once you receive an in-principle approval, you will have to submit all the required documents.
 After verifying your documents, HSBC will give final approval to your application.
 If approved, you will get the loan amount in your HSBC repayment account.
 Once all of this is completed, HSBC will send a letter to your registered address to inform you about all the details of your loan.

-If you are a non-Singapore resident, you will have to visit an HSBC branch to sign the facility offer letter.
+If you are not a Singapore resident, you will have to visit a bank branch to sign the facility offer letter.

 Q. How to withdraw the funds after my loan is approved?

 A. You can take out your funds over-the-counter at any HSBC branch.
 There will be no charge on your first cashier’s order issuance.
 Alternatively, you can also withdraw the cash at an ATM with the debit card that will be sent to you by mail.

 Q. Can I top-up my loan account in case I need more funds?

 A. When you are in need of more funds, you can use the redraw facility to borrow funds that you have already repaid.
 You will have to provide your updated documents to the bank to be able to use this facility.
 The minimum amount to redraw on your existing loan is S$1,000.

 Q. How does the bank determine interest on my loan account?